C Sharp syntax: Partial class

+The usual reason for using partial classes is to split some class into programmer-maintained and tool-maintained parts, i.e. some code is automatically generated by a user-interface designing tool or something alike.

 Initialization

-Before you can use the members of the class you need to initialize the variable with a reference to an object.
-To create it you call the appropriate constructor using the new keyword.
+Before one can use the members of the class, initialize the variable with a reference to an object.
+To create it, call the appropriate constructor using the new keyword.
 It has the same name as the class.